Victor Cruz: Personal life

 Cruz has a daughter, Kennedy, with Elaina Watley.
 He was in a relationship with actress Karrueche Tran from November 2017 through January 2021.
 In the summer of 2010, Cruz founded the "Young Whales" clothing line with former teammate Nate Collins.
 Cruz and former teammate Osi Umenyiora were among the brand's original models.

-Cruz's college roommate was then-UMass quarterback and current Rams offensive coordinator, Liam Coen, whom Cruz credits as one of the first to recognize his talents as a wide receiver.
+Cruz's college roommate was then-UMass quarterback and current Jacksonville Jaguars head coach, Liam Coen, whom Cruz credits as one of the first to recognize his talents as a wide receiver.

-Following the shootings at Sandy Hook Elementary School on December 14, 2012, Cruz honored one of the victims, Jack Pinto, age 6.
+Following the shooting at Sandy Hook Elementary School on December 14, 2012, Cruz honored one of the victims, Jack Pinto, age 6.
 Pinto was a fan of Cruz, who wore a tribute on his shoes in the game against the Atlanta Falcons two days after the massacre.
 In permanent marker, one shoe read "R.I.P.
 Jack Pinto" and the other "Jack Pinto My Hero."
 On December 19, 2012, he visited the Pinto family in Newtown, saying, "I felt like it was only right that I pay my respects to him and be as comforting to that family as much as I can."
 Cruz gave the cleats and gloves he wore in the Falcons' game to Pinto's brother, Ben.